runeharlyk/Computer-Vision/Simple-Motion-Detection/README.md

 ```python
 MD.Motion.Check(baseImage, newImage, sentivity, shouldDraw = False
 ```
 Check if there is movement between two images.
-It uses the baseImage to check what different between the picture.
+It uses the baseImage to check what different between the pictures.

 Parameters:
 * baseImage -  A location to input/base picture, either relative or absolute.
-* newImage -  A free location to write the extracted color channel to.
+* newImage -  A location to newest picture, either relative or absolute.
-* sentivity - A number between 0-255 to deturning which pixel to mark as changes.
+* sentivity - A number between 0-255 to determine which pixel to be mark as changed.
 * shouldDraw - Tells the program if it should make a copy of the baseImage and draw out the difference.
 Default is false.
 If given, this should be a boolean.
 It can be traumatically turn up "check" time, so keep that in mind.

 Returns: